 It’s rare that we take a deeper dive into larger technology companies.
-Information about them is already readily available, their value propositions are well documented, and, ultimately, most of them don’t care about credit unions.
+Information about them is already readily available, their value propositions are well documented, and, ultimately, most of them don’t care

 To most multinational technology providers, credit unions are an afterthought to the broader “financial services” industry.
 And to be clear, working with highly regulated not-for-profits doesn’t have quite the upside as working with less demanding, higher profit banks.

 What Kind of Company Is Nuance (to Credit Unions)?

 Depending on the industry and who’s speaking, Nuance could be described in any number of ways.
 At their core, they’re a multinational communications company that specializes in speech recognition and artificial intelligence (AI) software.

 For credit unions, one might describe them differently.
 They provide “a robust, omnichannel experience that increases self-service and conversions, reduces cost, and protects brands.”
 That’s still quite a mouthful, so we’ll unpack it a bit.

 The omnichannel part of Nuance is something we love.
 In addition to virtual assistants and live agent tools, they also offer SMS (text) to the contact center to allow members to engage and escalate easily; Nuance meets members where they are.
 Even in asynchronous conversations—those that don’t occur live, at the speed of speech—Nuance allows credit unions and members to hold conversations spanning multiple days and service channels without missing a beat or having to repeat previous conversations.